The Leftover Woman by Jean Kwok (HarperCollins)

 There have been many stories dealing with the concept of humans vs. machines.
 This is just one in a long line of titles with a similar plot.
 At times Sunny is reminiscent of Isaac Asimov’s I, Robot and is an excellent cyber-thriller.
 However, more than half the story focuses on Susie Sakamoto’s grief and anger.

 You almost wish she would end her life just so we could stop feeling her hopelessness and despair.
 Fortunately, the book comes into its own after Susie becomes determined to find the “Dark Manual” but will she be able to shut down Sunny for good?
 Will Susie and friends find it before the others?
 Are the robots on the verge of thinking for themselves?
-And what will happen to Sunny if Susie does find the “Dark Manual”?.... ~Ernie Hoyt
+And what will happen to Sunny if Susie does find the “Dark Manual”? ~Ernie Hoyt

 Karma Cola: Marketing the Mystic East by Gita Mehta (Vintage Books)

 Blame it on the Beatles.
-When they found their popularity was beginning to fade as the Rolling Stones climbed to the top of sex, drugs, and rock and roll, they turned to the mystical world of India.
+When they found their popularity was beginning to fade as the Rolling Stones climbed to the top of the sex, drugs, and rock and roll pantheon, they turned to the mystical world of India.
 “The kings of rock and roll abdicated.
 To Ravi Shankar and the Maharishi.”
 Meditation, gurus, and sitars became cool and India became the new Mecca for hip westerners.
 While those who couldn’t afford the plane fare took refuge in reading Siddhartha and listening to “raga rock” with its tabla and sitar influences, the more adventurous and affluent descended upon the Subcontinent, looking for whatever enlightenment might descend upon them there.

 Suddenly pseudo-Hindus took their place among the Europeans who had traveled the latest version of the Silk Road in search of cheap drugs.
 The two forms of quests collided and merged, providing a convenient source of revenue for Indian entrepreneurs on every economic level.
 “From accepting the fantasies it was a very short haul to…manufacturing them.”
 Mysticism became “a home industry,” supplied to hordes of Westerners who were fleeing materialism and wanted to experience the spiritual cleansing of poverty.